-We are Yellow class and we are a class of 9 pupils aged between 5-8 years old.
-Amy is our teacher and Fay, Karen and Ann are our teaching assistants.
+We are Yellow class and we are a class of 7 children aged between 5-8 years old.
+Amy is our teacher and we have Karen, Ann, Laura and Debbie who are our teaching assistants.
+We follow the Engagement model which has five key areas including exploration, realisation, anticipation, persistence and initiation.

 We follow a multi-sensory curriculum which is individualised to our needs.
 We strive to try new things and push ourselves to achieve our goals.
 Some of these goals are physical goals such as learning to walk with our walkers and some goals are fine motor skills like learning to eat with a spoon.
 These skills will help us develop and grow at Elleray and beyond.